ProgrammingHero1/healthcare-related-website/task_description.md

 ### Bonus:
-1. Make the website meaningful.
+1. Make the website meaningful and consistent.
 Give your website a relevant name.
 Images and all the content of the website has to be relevant.
 No `lorem ipsum` please.
-2. Design and Color combination should be impressive.
-3. You should edit your readme file to put all the details of your projects.
+2. Meaningful `readme.md` file containing your website name, a little description, link to your live site.
+And at least five bullet points mentioning different features and functionality of your webiste.
-4. After reloading the page on a private route, the user should not be redirected to the login page.
+3. After reloading the page on a private route, the user should not be redirected to the login page.
-5. Must be responsive, use your imagination to make it responsive according to users' needs.
-7. Better and useful Readme.md file
+4. Make the website responsive
-8. Show your ability to work with the Context API
+5. Show your ability to work with the Context API
-9. Clean and organized Code
+6. Clean and organized Code
-10. Organize components and add comemnts when needed
+7. Organize components and add comemnts when needed

 ### Optional: